 Steven Pearlstein

-Professor Pearlstein was awarded the Pulitzer Prize for commentary in 2008 for columns the previous year anticipating and explaining the recent financial crisis and global economic downturn.
-In 2011 he won the Gerald R. Loeb Award for lifetime achievement in business and financial journalism.
-His work has also been cited by the Society of Business Editors and Writers.
+For 35 years Pearlstein wrote about economics and business for the Washington Post, winning the 2008 Pulitzer Prize for commentary for columns anticipating and explaining the recent financial crisis and global economic downturn.
+In 2011 he won the Gerald R. Loeb Award for lifetime achievement in business journalism.
 He has appeared frequently as a commentator on national television and radio programs.
-He is the author of Moral Capitalism, Why Fairness Won’t Make Us Poor, published by St. Martin’s Press.

 Courses: